glowinthedark/usbimager/README.md

 to set it.
 Alternatively add your user to the "disk" group (see "ls -la /dev|grep -e ^b" to find out which group your OS is using).
 __Should be no need__ for *sudo /usr/bin/usbimager*, just make sure your user has write access to the devices, that's the Principle of Least Privilege.

+If your drive does not show up in the list, then it might be too big or might be the system disk.
+The '-m' flag can be used to set what is considered too big.
+For example '-m1024' allows you to select all disks that are smaller than 1 Terrabyte.
+The '-a' flag
+(all) turns off filtering, and allows you to select any device; warning, even the system disks!

 ### Interface

 1. row: image file